 Resting in the shade, under an olive tree, or among the mimosas, heather and wild brooms that bloom in the hills of the west of Liguria: this is what you can do in Seborga, a Borgo which – for a short period in the seventeenth century – minted silver coins and had as its motto Sub umbra seat, meaning “to rest in the shade”.
-The monks of Lerins who were masters of Seborga invented this motto: perhaps in a pause between prayer and work, when from the top of the village their gaze was sweeping over the Maritime Alps, the Ligurian coast and the Côte d’ Azur up to the promontory of Esterel; and in such beauty all that remained was to close his eyes and dream.
+The monks of Lerins who were masters of Seborga invented this motto: perhaps in a pause between prayer and work, when from the top of the borgo their gaze was sweeping over the Maritime Alps, the Ligurian coast and the Côte d’ Azur up to the promontory of Esterel.

 Seborga is famous for its flowers, especially broom and mimosa, but also for its excellent extra virgin olive oil, wine, and for its peculiar black tomatos.

 Coniglio alla Seborghina (rabbit with aromatic spices) is the local traditional dish.